-The glove cabinet was presented by Ludwig Pontoppidan at The Cabinetmaker’s Guild Exhibition in 1961 – Finn Juhl’s 25th and last guild exhibition.
+The Glove Cabinet, wich Finn Juhl designed for his wife Hanne Wilhelm Hansen, was presented by Ludwig Pontoppidan at The Cabinetmaker’s Guild Exhibition in 1961 – which was to become Juhl’s 25th and last exhibition of that kind.